MONARC: Description

 This mount and a PzH 2000's turret was fitted experimentally in December 2002 on the Type 124 Sachsen-class frigate Hamburg at the shipyards of HDW in Kiel, when she was still fitting out.
 In 2004 the fire-control system was tested with a PzH 2000 strapped onto the helicopter deck of Hessen, another Type 124 frigate.
-The feasibility of using even the unmodified PzH 2000 with unguided "dumb" rounds to attack naval targets had been proven previously by the Swedish Coastal Artillery with tests performed in May 1996.
+The feasibility of using an unmodified PzH 2000 turret using unguided "dumb" rounds to attack naval targets had been proven previously by the Swedish Coastal Artillery, with tests performed in May 1996.